 CABI 711/712 - Advanced Topics in Cancer Biology (1).
 Focuses on new and important aspects of research in cancer biology with an emphasis on the current literature.
-Themes are chosen by the course director and the students.
-A topic is selected for presentation by each student; with the help of the course director, the student prepares a short lecture to introduce the topic, assigns two key papers for participants to read, and provides a supplemental reading list.
-The following week, the student leads a discussion of key experimental findings.
+Themes are chosen by the course director and a topic is selected for presentation by each student.
+With the help of a faculty expert on the assigned topic, the student prepares a short lecture on a recent, high-impact cancer research article and leads a discussion of key experimental findings.
 Broad participation from faculty, postdoctoral fellows, and graduate students is encouraged.
 Satisfactory/Unsatisfactory.